 Icker returned his gaze to the old warm cabin.
 There was a security in knowing a thing through and through, by dint of one’s own exertions.
 It was as if standing quietly in the presence of something not usually observed, something good, true, and beautiful.
 And something equal also.
 Not dissimilar from one’s own rightful spirit.
 Icker felt no longer concerned about his classmates praising, or condemning, or indifference; his certainty returned.
 Humility deepens cognition.

 [ An 18th century log cabin somewhere in the American northeast ; a 3rd grade class ; Carl Friedrich Gauss, German mathematician and polymath (1777-1855) ; Gauss devised a simple extensible algorithm for drawing any regular polygon with pencil and compass, this one has 17 sides.
 (By László Németh – Own work, CC0, Link) ]

-Some further ideas concerning Gauss’ and Icker’s 1-100 summation problem, as well as more about intuition, can be explored here.
+Note: Some further ideas concerning Gauss’ and Icker’s 1-100 summation problem, as well as a bit more about intuition, can be explored here.

 ► Handy INDEX — scan through all available articles